saugkim/DevOps/MD/DataMiningCourse.md

 	normalization/rescale
 	aggregation
 	generalization
 	variable construcion/feature extraction (replace or construct from existing attributes)

 Data reduction
 	reducing the number of variables
 		aggregation

-	reducint the number of variable values
+	reducing the number of variable values
 		binning (by grouping them into intervals)
 		clustering, grouping values in clusters
 		aggregation or generalization
 	reducing the number of observations
 		sampling

 ### Chapter 2
 **Ethical Considerations in Data Mining**
 	Data Ethics